codedx/srm-docker/README.md

 All of the following instructions expect `codedx.war`, obtainable from a distribution of Code Dx, to be placed in the following directory (relative to the root of the repository): `codedx-docker/codedx-tomcat/`.

+## Providing the Docker Image with a Code Dx License
+In order to automatically provide the Tomcat/Code Dx docker image with a valid Code Dx license, paste a valid license string into `codedx-docker/codedx-tomcat/license.lic`, and build the image using the instructions in the following sections.
+Tomcat/Code Dx containers created from this image will automatically use the license.
+If the license file is left empty, Code Dx will use an evaluation license.

 ## Quick Installation

 ### Overview